 Without further ado, check out my list of the best travel gifts for 2017.

 I love packing tools.
 Like, a lot.
+I wrote a whole post about them here.
 In fact, I need to be careful not to have too many packing tools in my luggage, since past a certain point they actually take up more room than they save.
 For example, I used to have standard packing cubes, and I liked them a lot from an organizational point of view, but given the sturdy/rigid material they were made of, they had to go when I downsized everything I owned to carry-on luggage.
 Now that I’m back to checked luggage, I realized I missed having packing cubes – which have come a long way in the last few years.

 I went back to checked luggage from my (glorious) carry-on days, because not only do I now tend to travel through three solid seasons, but I also have a few “shamanic” knick-knacks that I can’t bear to part with.
 So in order to fit everything into my current luggage, I bought these compression sacs for my cool-weather clothing.

 They’re like giant zip-loc bags with one-way vents.
 Fill the bag, zip it shut, then roll it to get the air out.
 Works a charm for things like sweaters and jackets that take up a lot of luggage space but can squish down dramatically with the help of these sacs.